NateEag/how-i-code/drafts/daily-routine.rst

 * Review assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.

+When on pager / production support duty, triage alerts and any auto-filed tickets.
+For any projects that do not yet have proper alerting / ticketing for production incidents, check system logs and triage any unusual entries.

+Triage email inbox.
+That means get everything read and see if anything urgent has come in since the last info triage run.

 When on project management duty, empty the untriaged issue lists in the projects I'm managing.
 That means get them in the appropriate queue and